oda-hub/code-of-conduct-for-developers/README.md

 | **Prepared-By** | VS |
 | **Status** | draft |

-This note describes our collective understanding of how we coordinate the common open-source ODA initiative.
+This note describes our collective understanding of how we coordinate the **development of common open-source ODA initiative**.

 *this **code-of-conduct** is not a binding agreement by any legal meaning.*